graziano-giuliani/CHyM-roff/README.md

 of the RegCM-ES1-1 ICTP coupled Regional Model over the Mediterranean basin [in this repository](https://github.com/graziano-giuliani/MED12-ocean-mit)

-The code here has its own pre-processing (extracted from the original CETEMPS CHyM code [here](https://github.com/graziano-giuliani/CHyM), which I have forked for simple bug fixing.
+The code n this repository has its own pre-processing (extracted from the original CETEMPS CHyM code [here](https://github.com/graziano-giuliani/CHyM)), which I have forked for simple bug fixing.

 Major modification with respect to Fabio code is the introduction of: